Onnys/Capstone/README.md

 - Fetches a dictionary of movies
 - Request Arguments: None
 - Authentication: the roles that can acess are Casting Assistant, Casting Director and Executive Producer
-- Returns: A list of movies objects, success value.
+- Returns: A JSON with list of movies objects, success value.

 GET '/actors'
 - Fetches a dictionary of actors
 - Request Arguments: None
 - Authentication: the roles that can acess are Casting Assistant, Casting Director and Executive Producer
-- Returns: A list of actors objects, success value.
+- Returns: A JSON with list of actors objects, success value.

 POST '/movies'
 - Post a movie and persist it to the database
 - Request Arguments: A JSON with title, release_date  eg:{ "title":"X-Man", "release_date": "12-21-23 12:00 pm"}
 - Authentication: Only the executive Executive Producer
-- Returns : A success value and the id of the posted movie
+- Returns : A JSON with success value and the id of the posted movie

 POST '/actors'
 - Post actor and persist it to the database
 - Request Arguments: A JSON with name, age and gender  eg:{"name":"Onnys Anild Lopes Menete","age": 21, "gender":"M"}
 - Authentication: Casting Director and  Executive Producer
-- Returns : A success value and the id of the posted actor
+- Returns : A JSON with success value and the id of the posted actor

 PATCH '/movies/<int:movie_id>'
 - Updates a movie data based on the id
 - Request Arguments: A JSON with title and a release_date eg: { "title":"The Movie", "release_date": "12-21-25 12:00 pm"}
 - Authentication: Casting Director and  Executive Producer
-- Returns : A success value and the id of the updated movie
+- Returns : A JSON with success value and the id of the updated movie

 PATCH '/actors/<int:actor_id>'
 - Updates an actor data based on the id
 - Request Arguments: A JSON with name, age and gender eg:{"name":"Alex Jordan","age": 21,
 "gender":"Female"}
 - Authentication: Casting Director and  Executive Producer
-- Returns : A success value and the id of the updated actor
+- Returns : A JSON with success value and the id of the updated actor

 DELETE '/movies/<int:movie_id>'
 - Remove persistentle a movie from the database based on id
 - Request Arguments: id of the movie eg:'/movies/1'
-- Returns: A success value and the id of the deleted movie
+- Returns: A JSON with success value and the id of the deleted movie

 DELETE '/actors/<int:actor_id>'
 - Remove persistentle an actor from the database based on id
 - Request Arguments: id of the actor eg:'/actors/1'
-- Returns: A success value and the id of the deleted actror
+- Returns: A JSON with success value and the id of the deleted actror

 ## API Testing
 To run the tests, run